ahmadzadeh/mvp-match-task-1/README.md

 ### How to deploy in docker:

-Simply run this command on the root folder:  `./gradlew composeUp`
+Simply run this command on the root folder:  `./gradlew composeUp` (requires JDK 17+)

 ### Tech Stack:
 - Spring Boot (Kotlin)